Instagram Search

 Categories where this works well include fashion, food, travel, fitness, and beauty.
 Instagram search is weaker for informational queries that require depth or a specific factual answer, which are better served by Google, TikTok, or Reddit.

-The most significant change to Instagram’s relationship with SEO came in July 2025, when Instagram began allowing Google to index public posts and Reels from professional and creator accounts (personal accounts are excluded).3 Content posted from January 2020 onwards is eligible.
-The indexing is on by default, with an opt-out available under Settings > Privacy.
+The most significant change to Instagram’s relationship with SEO came on 10 July 2025, when Instagram began allowing search engines to index public posts and Reels from Business and Creator accounts held by users over 18 (personal accounts are excluded).4 Content posted from 1 January 2020 onwards is eligible.
+Indexing is on by default, with an opt-out under Settings and privacy in the search engine visibility control.

-The practical consequence is that a Reel with a clear caption, relevant keywords, and good engagement can now appear in Google search results between positions 2 and 5 for relevant queries.
-This is a direct SEO crossover that did not exist before 2025 and changes the calculus for brands producing short-form video content.
-A Reel that performs within Instagram can simultaneously earn Google visibility for the same query.
+The practical consequence is that a Reel with a clear caption, relevant keywords and good engagement becomes eligible to rank in Google for relevant queries.
+How well it ranks depends on the same things any other result depends on, and claims that Instagram content lands in a particular position band are not supported by anything Google or Instagram has published.
+This is still a direct SEO crossover that did not exist before 2025, and it changes the calculus for brands producing short-form video: a Reel that performs within Instagram can simultaneously earn Google visibility for the same query.

 This is the strongest SEO argument for Instagram content: not Instagram search itself, but the Google indexing of Instagram content as an extension of Google search.